iifl-logo

 • MARGINAL RELIEF FOR THE LOWER INCOME GROUPS

-To be fair, not much can be expected on this front.
-In the 2025 union budget, incomes upto ₹12 lakhs had already been made tax-free through a rebate under Section 87A.
+In the 2025 union budget, incomes up to ₹12 lakhs had already been made tax-free through a rebate under Section 87A.
 On top of that, there is standard deduction of ₹75,000 per financial year, which means income up to ₹12.75 lakhs would be virtually tax-free.
 While not much is expected at an entry level, there are expectations that tax for higher income groups could be reduced by tweaking the income slabs.

 Another expectation is that the standard deduction may be increased from the current ₹75,000 in the NTR to ₹1.25 lakhs; to put them at par with equity capital gains tax.

-Today, the tax deduction at source (TDS) happens on all payouts at different rates ranging from 0.1% to 35.0%.
-That creates unnecessary confusion, spate of litigations, overpayment of taxes impacting working capital etc. The idea is to simplify the entire process of TDS and also the number of rate slabs so as to keep the funds blockage at the bare minimum.
-Here are two things that could be considered in the budget.
+At present, the tax deduction at source (TDS) happens on all payouts at different rates ranging from 0.1% to 35.0%.
+The range of tax-cuts mounts confusion, spate of litigations, overpayment of taxes impacting working capital and more things.
+The idea is to simplify the entire process of TDS and also the number of rate slabs so as to keep the funds blockage at the bare minimum.
+Here are two things that are expected from the budget.

 One way would be to not charge TDS, where GST has already been paid on the transaction, since there is already an audit trail.
 Secondly, the number of slabs can be reduced to just 2 slabs of 5% and 10%, so that the TDS process can be substantially simplified.

 This problem has been pronounced in certain years, and FY26 has been one such year.
-The tax filing deadline for last fiscal year was delayed to 16-September 2025 but majority of the large tax returns are still not processed nor refunds paid out.
+The tax filing deadline for last fiscal year was delayed to 16-September 2025 but majority of the large tax returns are still awaiting processing or refunds.
 That is crores of household cash flows and business working capital blocked in outstanding refunds.
-It is creating a problem for taxpayers since advance taxes have to be paid in the current year according to the stipulated timelines.
+This has created a problem for taxpayers since advance taxes have to be paid in the current year according to the stipulated timelines.
 A real-time refund tracking mechanism would be of great help.

 One demand has been that the government pay the same rate of interest on delayed refunds as they charge on delayed tax payments.
 While that looks an interesting suggestion, the cost implications for the government would be too heavy.

-• RATIONALIZE TAXATION ON DIVIDENDS AND SHARE BUYBACKS
+• RATIONALIZING TAXATION ON DIVIDENDS AND SHARE BUYBACKS

 Taxes on dividends have been a major bone of contention, especially for large investors and promoters.
 It invariably leads to dual taxation as dividends are a post-tax appropriation and are also taxed in the hands of the investor.
 The other contentious issue is the new buyback tax; which treats buyback proceeds as other income but the buyback cost as a loss to be written off against gains.
 This leads to a huge tax drain and is discouraging buybacks.